#

 Off-Chain Storage

-For example, if we want to allow users to send images that are too large to be stored on chain to the chat, we can make use of the off-chain solution:
+For example, if users want to send images to the chat that are too large to store on-chain, they can use the off-chain solution:

 class Chat extends Contract {